Moving from Roma Social-Inclusion Approach to Fundamental Rights and Belonging for European Roma

 One good news from Finland is that few important municipalities decided to start to implement anonymous recruitment measures in 2018, which means that job applications will not include information on applicant’s name, date of birth, native language, address or gender.

 Antigypsyism is also the reason behind the approach adopted by Members States when it comes to the unequal treatment and the non-respect of fundamental rights of Roma EU citizens migrating inside the Union.

 As FRA’s 2009 and Amnesty’s 2018 studies showed how most of the countries have failed to fulfil the responsibility of ensuring the minimum essentials such as housing, health care and justice.
 The political discussions have been about shifting the responsibility to the home countries rather than clarifying which are the local obligations and duties towards vulnerable EU citizens.
 Also, Roma migrants have been exclusively related to begging, ‘illegal’ use of public spaces, criminality, or human trafficking which stigmatized and exposed them even more.

 Important steps at the city level in Helsinki

-Finland has been no exception when it comes to the treatment of Roma EU citizens, so for example only in 2017 the City of Helsinki started to provide emergency shelter on a more permanent basis for Roma migrants in cooperation with Helsinki Deaconess Institute, and in 2017 the right to health has been extended for non-residents – Roma EU migrants were included in this category since they lack in most of the cases the European Health Insurance Card.
+Finland has been no exception when it comes to the treatment of Roma EU citizens, so for example only in 2017 the City of Helsinki started to provide emergency shelter on a more permanent basis for Roma migrants in cooperation with Deaconess Foundation, and in 2017 the right to health has been extended for non-residents – Roma EU migrants were included in this category since they lack in most of the cases the European Health Insurance Card.
 This are important steps made at the city level, through a strong cooperation between the municipality, the Helsinki Parish, the Deaconess Foundation and wider civil society and activists.
 These polices should be extended to the national level.